 Expert Tips and Variations

 - Add extra chocolate chips on top before baking.
+And serve with a scoop if ice cream like this dairy-free salted caramel ice cream.

 - Add a sprinkle of flaky sea salt on top for that perfect sweet-salty balance.
 A teaspoon of vanilla extract works well too!